PichardRarker/guitar-tuition/README.md

 * `Plectrum` (or pick) – small bit of plastic you use to hit the strings.
 Some guitarists just use their fingers, but it’s good to experiment with playing with a pick to see what you prefer.
 Picks come in a variety of thicknesses, to suit different styles and personal preferences.
 Just buy a variety pack to see what you like – they aren’t expensive.
 * `Tuner`.
 Nowadays you can download a variety of free phone apps for tuning your guitar.
 These use the sounds your guitar makes to provide corrective feedback, and so are only accurate if played in a quiet space.
 A better way to tune is to use a device that actually connects to your guitar (using the same cable you’d use to connect your guitar to your amp).
 These can provide accurate results in any environment.
 * `Capo` – a small plastic or metal clamp that effectively moves the guitar nut up the neck, creating a different tuning without touching your tuning pegs.
-Many popular songs require a capo to play them properly (you aren’t going to impress your friends with a rendition of Wonderwall without a capo on your second fret)
+Many popular songs require a capo to play them properly (you aren’t going to impress your friends with a rendition of *Wonderwall* without a capo on your second fret)
 * If you live in London (and if you read this, you probably do), check out Denmark Street, otherwise known as Tin Pan Alley, near to Tottenham Court road.
 An entire street filled with music shops (mostly devoted to guitar).
 Great for inspiration and for sourcing cheap gear (or for dropping £30k on a 1950s Fender Stratocaster)

 ## 🏃: Next steps

 There’s loads not covered in this doc, and many helpful beginner tips are not easy to convey on paper.
 For example, picking hand position, subtle positioning of the fretting hand fingers to avoid accidental muting of strings when playing chords, taming distortion, etc).
-Some of these concepts (e.g., hand position) don’t have a right or wrong answer, and it’s up to you to do some exploring and see what works best for you.
+Some of these concepts (e.g., hand position) don’t have a right or wrong answer, and it’s up to you to do some exploring and see what you prefer.
 It’s also good practice to pay close attention to how others play, especially if they play music you want to learn.
 Of course, these things can also be discussed in face-to-face lessons!